PayRpc/PayRox-Go-Beond_Final_V2/docs/OLLAMA.md

 Checklist to get Ollama working locally:

-- Install Ollama per the official instructions: https://ollama.ai/docs
+- Install Ollama per the official instructions: [Ollama docs](https://ollama.ai/docs)
 - Start Ollama (on macOS/Linux run `ollama serve` or use the system service on Windows).
 - Confirm Ollama is listening: